Patryk27/strolle/README.md

 - 7: Switch camera to a bvh-heatmap mode,
 - 8: Switch camera to a velocity-only mode,
 - 0: Switch camera to Bevy's renderer,
-- F: Toggle flashlight,
-- Semicolon: Toggle camera's controls on/off - useful for taking screenshots,
+- ;: Toggle camera's controls on/off - useful for taking screenshots.
-- O/P: Adjust sun's altitude.

 Model thanks to:
 https://sketchfab.com/3d-models/low-poly-game-level-82b7a937ae504cfa9f277d9bf6874ad2